 Moving on, we find a broad class of singles, semi-doubles, collarettes and anemones, each of which has a star-like appearance with flat petals surrounding a distinctive disc.
 The latter two, which rarely get taller than 75cm tall, often display two or more colours and offer lots of interesting textures.
 The difference between these two prolific bloomers is that the anemone has a pincushion of tubular florets at the centre, surrounded by several rows of more traditional petals, and can reach 60 – 90cm in height, while the collarette has two different petal lengths, with an inner row of short, frilly petals surrounded by standard petals.
 Both of them are great for containers and smaller gardens.

 Then taking their names from flowers they mildly resemble, there is the peony variety, which has irregularly formed petals, giving this unique bloom a fluffy look.
 They get to around 60 – 90cm tall.
 The orchid dahlia, which actually doesn’t look anything like orchids, by the way, is single flowering with the doubles having two rows of petals that hide the centre of the flower.
-Then there are those with a flat, closed centre and broad rows of rounded petals spiralling around it in the waterlily family.
-And yes, these ones DO resemble their namesake!
+Then there are those with a flat, closed centre and broad rows of rounded petals swirling around it in the water lily family.
+These ones DO resemble their namesake!
 They only get to about 0,5m tall but produce large blossoms that measure up to around 12 -14cm across.
-And let us not forget the Stellar – although, in our minds, they’re all-stars in their own rights.
+Let us not forget the Stellar – although, in our minds, they’re all-stars in their own rights.

 We hope this has given you a bit of help when it comes to deciding what you want!